phillip-kruger/stompee/README.md

 Stompee does not have it's own security.
 You should secure the the `/stompee` context within your own security model.

 ## Application Servers
+### Java EE 7
 Stompee has been tested using the following application servers:

 * [Wildfly 10.0.1](http://wildfly.org/)
 * [Payara 172](http://www.payara.fish/)
 * [Liberty 17.0.0.1](https://developer.ibm.com/assets/wasdev/#asset/runtimes-wlp-javaee7)
 * [TomEE 7.0.3](http://tomee.apache.org/)

+### Java EE 6
+At this time stompee does not work on Java EE 6.
+I might add a backport in later.

 ## Screenshots
 ![](https://raw.githubusercontent.com/phillip-kruger/stompee/master/Screenshot1.png)